Monday, June 16, 2025

 Hummus Recipe Using Dried Chickpeas

-My recipe, adapted from a few other recipes found online
+My recipe, adapted from a few other recipes found online over the last few years.

 8 oz dried Chickpeas, rinsed and sorted through to pick out any bad ones